bgkillas/kalc/README.md

 - Type "history" to see the history of calculations
 - Type "deg" to switch to degrees mode
 - Type "rad" to switch to radians mode
+- Type "grad" to switch to gradians mode
 - Type "tau" to show fractions in tau
 - Type "pi" to show fractions in pi
 - Type "prompt" to toggle the prompt